idispatch75/roll20-character-sheets/Ironsworn/README.md

 - `src/app/workers/scripts/pages.js`: add a new value `changelog_X.Y.Z` to `on('change:close_changelog')`
 - `src/app/pages/index.pug`: update the top level `input.changelog` with `attr_changelog_X.Y.Z` and add a new changelog-entry with `attr_changelog_X.Y.Z`

-Older versions should probably be removed after some time.
+Older versions should probably be removed after some time since newly opened sheets will display the full log.

 ## Tools
 - [Visual Studio Code](https://code.visualstudio.com/download)